me-maddy/netflix-gpt/README.md

 # Steps that I take to create this application

--run this command npx create-react-app netflix-gpt -configured Tailwindcss
+- run this command npx create-react-app netflix-gpt
--Header
+- configured Tailwindcss
+- Header
--Setting up routing
+- Setting up routing
--Sign In form
+- Sign In form
--Sign Up form
+- Sign Up form
--Form Validation
+- Form Validation
--useRef Hook
+- useRef Hook
--Firebase setup
+- Firebase setup
--deploying our app to production
+- deploying our app to production
--Create Sign Up User Account in firebase
+- Create Sign Up User Account in firebase
--Implement Sign In user API of firebase Authentication -Created redux store with userSlice
+- Implement Sign In user API of firebase Authentication
+- Created redux store with userSlice
--Implemented sign out
+- Implemented sign out
--Update Profile
+- Update Profile
--BugFix : redirect user to browse page without authentication -Unsubscribe to onAuthStateChanged firebase API
+- BugFix : redirect user to browse page without authentication
+- Unsubscribe to onAuthStateChanged firebase API
--Add hardcoded values to constant
+- Add hardcoded values to constant
--Register on TMDB App and get access to API Token
+- Register on TMDB App and get access to API Token
--Go to documentation and get data from Now Playing movies -Custom Hooks for now playing video
+- Go to documentation and get data from Now Playing movies
+- Custom Hooks for now playing video
--create movieSlice and update store with movie data -Planning for maincontainer and secondarycontainer -Fetch data for trailer video
+- create movieSlice and update store with movie data
+- Planning for maincontainer and secondarycontainer
+- Fetch data for trailer video
--Update store with trailer video data
+- Update store with trailer video data
--embedded the youtube video and make it autoplay and mute -Build secondary component
+- embedded the youtube video and make it autoplay and mute
+- Build secondary component
--Build MovieList and MovieCard
+- Build MovieList and MovieCard
--Added TMDB image CDN and make the browse page cool with tailwind css -Add Movie list with different title
+- Added TMDB image CDN and make the browse page cool with tailwind css
+- Add Movie list with different title
--GPT search feature
+- GPT search feature
--Multi Language feature in our APP
+- Multi Language feature in our APP

 # Features That I have built